lclarkmichalek/site/content/post/monitoring-queue.md

 }
 ```

-Notably, this monitors more than just the Stash Deferred service, it also
+Notably, this monitors more than just the Stash Deferred service.
+It also
 monitors the service that inserts messages into the BigTable database.
 You could
 question whether this really constitutes monitoring for this service, but if the
 frontend goes down, then my service's users are affected, so I want to know when